 This device contains a multi-channel analog to digital converter which can directly interface to external analog signals, such as that from sensors or other control signals and convert these signals directly into a 12-bit digital value.
-It also can convert the internal signals, such as OPA output of the over current detection into a 12-bit digital value.
+It also can convert the internal signals, such as OPA output of the over current detection, into a 12-bit digital value.
 An additional channel is connected to the external current sense input pin, AP, which passes through an internal operational amplifier for signal amplification before being transferred to the A/D converter input.
 The external or internal analog signal to be converted is determined by the SAINS2~SAINS0 bits together with the SACS3~SACS0 bits.
 More detailed information about the A/D input signal is described in the "A/D Converter Input Signals" section.

-Two sets of register pairs which are known as high and low boundary registers, allow the A/D converter digital output value to be compared with upper and lower limit values and a corresponding interrupt to be generated.
+Two register pairs which are known as high and low boundary registers, allow the A/D converter digital output value to be compared with upper and lower limit values and a corresponding interrupt to be generated.
 An additional delay function allows a delay to be inserted into the PWM triggered A/D conversion start process to reduce the possibility of erroneous analog value sampling when the output power transistors are switching large motor currents.

-External Input Channels Internal Signals A/D Input Select Bits AN0~AN9 OPAO, AVss SAINS2~SAINS0 SACS3~SACS0
+External Input Channels Internal Signals A/D Input Select Bits ANO.
+ANO.
+ANIA2.
+ANIA2 ODA O A\/ SAINS2~SAINS0 AN0~AN9, AN12~AN13 OPAO, AVss SACS3~SACS0